NBA Championship Betting: Expert Tips to Win Big

 - There are unique considerations to make when handicapping teams in the playoffs

 - The NBA Championships are a distinctly advantageous time to bet against the public

-The NBA Championships provide endless entertainment for basketball fans and sports bettors alike.
+Betting on the NBA playoffs provides endless entertainment for basketball fans and dedicated sports bettors alike.
 As the culmination of one of the longest seasons in professional sports, the NBA playoffs generate a great deal of fanfare and public conversation, which combines with a best-of-seven elimination format to provide uniquely valuable opportunities for bettors with the right strategy.

 Follow this comprehensive guide to betting on the NBA post-season for a break down of the type of bets you can make on the NBA playoffs and tips n’ tricks that will help you formulate the best strategy for betting on the NBA Championships.

 Bets Available During the NBA Playoffs

 Those who bet on the NBA throughout the regular season will be pleased to find that they can continue to place the same type of bets they’re familiar with during the post-season.
 Individual games throughout the playoffs offer bettors familiar options such as selecting the winner of the game straight-up (money line), betting on how much they’ll win by (point spread), or taking an over/under wager on the combined score of both teams at game’s end (totals).

 Curious about the differences between these bets and looking for an overview of basic strategic considerations for each?
 Explore our guide covering how to bet on NBA basketball like a pro.